Daniela Hantuchová: Personal life

 Hantuchová was born in Poprad, Czechoslovakia (now Slovakia) to father Igor, a computer scientist, and mother Marianna, a toxicologist.
 She was introduced to tennis by her grandmother Helena, a former Slovak national champion.

 When her parents split up in 2003, Hantuchová's performances temporarily worsened.
 At Wimbledon that year, she failed to convert several match points and was seen weeping on court.
 She also suffered from a weight problem during this period.
 She was suspected of being anorexic, but denied this, saying that her weight loss was due to over-training and that it had not affected her stamina.

 Hantuchová speaks fluent Slovak, Czech, English and German, as well as some Croatian and Italian.
 She was trained as a classical pianist.
 She is thought to be a perfectionist and puts a lot of pressure on herself during her training.
 Hantuchová qualified for university in Slovakia but deferred it to pursue tennis.

 She appeared in the 2009 Sports Illustrated Swimsuit Edition alongside Maria Kirilenko and Tatiana Golovin in a pictorial entitled Volley of the Dolls.
 In July 2012, she appeared nude in the 2012 edition of ESPN: The Magazines "The Body Issue".
 She appeared on one of six special edition covers.
 Though widely considered to be a "sex symbol", Hantuchová has never considered herself as such, saying that modelling is "just fun to do from time to time".

+In 2017, she appeared in the Slovak dancing show Let's Dance.
+Her dancing partner was Erik Ňarjaš.
+She was eliminated in the third round.